OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-03.md

 > Therefore it will be night for you—without vision,
 > And darkness for you—without divination.
-> The sun will go down on the prophets,
+> The sun will set on the prophets,
 > And the day will become dark over them.

 ## Micah 3:7